xpmethod-workshops/dhsi-coding-fundamentals/README.md

 essential things:

 1. observation of an actual coding process
-2. a generic template demonstarting the core features of many programs that can be drawn on for the rest of the course and into the future.
+2. a generic template demonstrating the core features of many programs that can be drawn on for the rest of the course and into the future.

 ## Day 3 (6hr)

-- Completing building the [Zodiac][14] (John)
+- 3.1 Completing building the [Zodiac][14]

-- Reading and annotating Python code (Dennis & John)
+- 3.2 Thinking Like a Programmer: From Comments to Code

-- Project brainstorm and initial planning (Dennis & John)
+- 3.3 Project brainstorm and initial planning

 We will complete any remaining steps from the Zodiac tool demo and then move to an activity where the participants are given working code examples and